 – Onboarding new team members to Service Desk

 – Keeping track of test execution

 A significant use case is the ability to create and manage invoices and quotes using cascading lists.
 These can be dynamically updated with column value placeholders and can draw on external data sources, to populate specifications such as product category, manufacturer, model, price, and quantity.

 This functionality enables Jira to function as a central repository for sales information.
 This information can be directly connected to tasks and tickets within your Jira instance.

 Table Grid can also help collect information on the customer’s environment in support requests issued by your Jira Service Desk Customer Portal.
 By making the grid fields mandatory, you can ensure that you have all the information that your team needs to be able to progress the ticket.

-For example, you might require the customer to fill fields for the app, product version and environment version and/or to provide a comment when raising a query.
+For example, you might require the customer to fill in fields for the app, product version, and environment version and/or to provide a comment when raising a query.

 A simple use case illustrating Table Grid’s flexibility is in calculating and managing the cost of internal purchases.
 The Driving Table feature can be used to create a product list, while a formula column can calculate the total cost of the items selected, allowing you to quickly and easily create a shopping list to match all your requirements.

 Jira makes it easy to create basic tables, but more complex approaches require third-party apps, like Table Grid.
 When used in concert, you can achieve a good deal, and you can get some great results by combining the strengths of Jira and the structure of tables.